IshantIshant504/STM32-FreeRTOS-JoyCar/README.md

 # STM32-FreeRTOS-JoyCar

-STM32 embedded systems projects developed using Embedded C, STM32 and FreeRTOS.
+STM32 embedded systems projects developed using **Embedded C, STM32 and FreeRTOS**.

+The repository covers UART communication, real-time task management, synchronization and runtime analysis using Tracealyzer.

+It also includes an integrated autonomous JoyCar system combining sensor integration, motor control and PID-based control.

+The projects demonstrate a progression from fundamental embedded concepts to a multi-task real-time application.

 ## Projects